|Jump to:||Authorized Access|||||Attribution|||||Authorized Requests|

 Framingham Cohort Phenotype Data.
 The phenotype database contains a vast array of phenotype information available in all three generations.
 These will include the quantitative measures of the major risk factors such as systolic blood pressure, total and HDL cholesterol, fasting glucose, and cigarette use, as well as anthropomorphic measures such as body mass index, biomarkers such as fibrinogen and CRP, and electrocardiography measures such as the QT interval.
 Many of these measures have been collected repeatedly in the original and offspring cohorts.
 Also included in the SHARe database will be an array of recently collected biomarkers, subclinical disease imaging measures, clinical CVD outcomes as well as an array of ancillary studies.
 The phenotype data is located here in the top-level study phs000007 Framingham Cohort.
 To view the phenotype variables collected from the Framingham Cohort, please click on the "Variables" tab above.

 The Framingham Cohort is utilized in the following dbGaP substudies.
-To view genotypes, analysis, expression data, other molecular data, and derived variables collected in these substudies, please click on the following substudies below or in the "Substudies" box located on the right hand side of this top-level study page phs000007 Framingham Cohort.
+To view genotypes, analysis, expression data, other molecular data, and derived variables collected in these substudies, please click on the following substudies below or in the "Substudies" section of this top-level study page phs000007 Framingham Cohort.